Bira/octopus-carnival/_drafts/hells-rebels-06-part-01.md

 the normal flow of the River of Souls is disrupted.
 There's a place like that underneath Kintargo, in the form of a non-portable artifact called the Soul Anchor.
 The Anchor was created by Mahathallah, a former servant of Pharasma turned goddess of undeath.
-Barzilai raided the place in Adventure Two, killed most of its defenders, and performed his ritual there.
+Barzilai raided the place during Adventure Two, killed most of its defenders, and performed his ritual there.

 You see, when you die in Golarion what usually happens is that your soul goes to Pharasma's domain, where the goddess of death will judge you, strip you of your